The Energy Efficient Home

 House wrap is used to create the exterior layer of the thermal barrier, but it is not the "weather shell" for the building - that consists of the roof and siding materials.
 In order for house wrap to be effective, it needs to be applied to the building just as carefully as when creating the interior vapor barrier.
 All seams and penetrations in the material must be sealed with tape and/or caulk in order to prevent air infiltration into the insulation layer.
 When installing the final finish siding to the building, an additional step is taken to assist with moisture control which is to create a minute air gap between the siding and the house wrap to allow some air flow across the house wrap.
 This is accomplished by simply adding strips of building felt along the vertical surfaces of all wall framing members before attaching the siding.
 The top plate and bottom plate of the wall do not get the felt strips, since there has to be a way to get air behind the siding.
 When the siding is installed, all penetrations and vertical seams are caulked, however the top and bottom edges are left unsealed.
 The siding and roof overhang prevent bulk water from reaching the house wrap, but because of the small air gap, and moisture in the wall still has a method of escape.

 The attic presents a different set of circumstances with regard to ventilation and moisture due to the amount of space between the weather shell (the roof) and the insulation layer (the ceiling) as well as the extreme temperature differentials that occur in the attic.
 The most practical solution to create a "cold attic" by ventilating the attic with outside air all year.
-When the attic is super-heated in the by the Summer sun, the warm moist air within will diffuse moisture vapor into cooler insulation layer at an alarming rate.
+When the attic is super-heated by the Summer sun the warm, moist air within will diffuse moisture vapor into cooler insulation layer at an alarming rate.
 Fresh air is brought into the attic through soffit and gable vents, and attic air is allowed to escape through a continuous ridge vent which alleviates the super-heating issue.
-In the Winter, any warm, moisture laden air that makes it into the insulation layer (although that shouldn't really occur with a proper vapor will be removed from the attic through the same fresh air ventilation system.
+In the Winter, any warm, moisture laden air that makes it into the insulation layer (although that shouldn't really occur with a proper vapor barrier) will be removed from the attic through the same fresh air ventilation system.

 Indoor Air Quality